NextKraftwerke/PyConfig/README.md

   #timeout_s:
 ```

-Another (soon to be implemented) feature is the `--config-help` CLI option, that will also be added automatically through `add_cli_options`.
-This option will show a message specifically documenting your app's config model, followed by cheat-sheet-style instructions for configuring with PyConfig (as an end-user).
+Using `add_cli_options` also adds the `--config-help` CLI option.
+It shows a message specifically documenting your app's config model, followed by cheat-sheet-style, general instructions for configuring with PyConfig (as an end-user).

-This means all the documentation your app needs (in terms of configuration options) is easily automagically generated from your class definitions and is always up-to-date.
+This means all the documentation your app needs (in terms of configuration options) is easily, automagically generated from your class definitions and is always up-to-date!
 Even if you want to have the documentation directly available on your website or on github, you can setup the pipeline to re-generate it after every release.
 No maintenance needed.

-Contributors to your project are even happier: they only have to look at the python code, just the one module, without any additional PDFs or markdown files or webpages, and they're guaranteed to find all relevant, current information there.
+Contributors to your project are even happier: they only have to look at the python code, just the one module (often called `config.py`), without any additional PDFs or markdown files or webpages, and they're guaranteed to find all relevant, current information there.

 ### Automatic validation and failing at startup

 PyConfig always validates the configuration input against the type-hints used in the `ConfigSection` subclass declaration.
 In the case of environment variables or INI files, the values are initially interpreted as strings, so "checking the type" means checking that the provided strings can be transformed into the intended types (i.e. the string `"3.14"` is fine for a `float`, but no good for a `UUID`).
-In the case of YAML or JSON files, for example, there are already standard libraries that parse them into python objects of different types, so only smaller conversions will be made (e.g. `str -> Path` or `list -> frozenset`) depending on the provided type-hints.
+In the case of YAML or JSON files, for example, there are already standard libraries that parse them into python objects of different types, so only smaller conversions will be made (e.g. `str` to `Path` or `list` to `frozenset`) depending on the provided type-hints.

 Two more out-of-the-box automatic checks are:
 * Users must provide a value for every field that doesn't have a default.